jlaiii/Discord-Token-Quick-Login/README.md

 ---

+## Roadmap

+- **Account Switching & Profiles**
+  Save multiple tokens as profiles to easily switch between Discord accounts.

+- **UI Improvements**
+  Enhance the button and prompt design for a smoother user experience.

+---

 ## Security & Disclaimer

 ⚠️ **Important:** Keep your Discord token private.
 Never share it with anyone or paste it into untrusted scripts.